The focus of Edsby’s learning evidence system is to support the assessment, evaluation and reporting practices of K-12 teachers.

-To add or remove students, click Students.
+To add or remove students, click Change.

 Optional Formative Scoring

 Occasionally, teachers may want to score evidence items on a quantitative scale.
 In Edsby, a simple 4-level option is available when gathering new Evidence or editing previously documented Evidence.
-The 4-level scoring scheme is found under Performance in the New Evidence form.
+The 4-level scoring scheme is found under Score Performance in the New Evidence form.